Money in a Blender – A Cash Smoothie

 - Kitchen blender

-- Super strongNeodymium Magnet
+- Super strong Neodymium Magnet

-- You’ll need a dollar bill.
-Now you could just dig down deep into your own pocket to find a bill or you can take Bob Becker's advice and borrow the bill from a friend.
+You’ll need a dollar bill.
+Now, you could just dig down deep into your own pocket to find a bill, or you could take our advice and borrow the bill from a friend.
 Hey, why should you have to provide the entertainment and pay for it too?
 Hold the neodymium magnet near the bottom of the bill.
 Notice how the bill is attracted to the magnet.

-- After the bill has been thoroughly examined to verify that it’s real, drop the dollar bill into the blender and put on the lid.
+After the dollar bill has been thoroughly examined to verify that it’s real, drop the bill into the blender and put on the lid

-- Place the neodymium magnet in the palm of your hand and place the bag of money soup on top of the magnet.
+Place the neodymium magnet in the palm of your hand and place the bag of money soup on top of the magnet.
 Place your other hand on top of the bag and rock the slurry back and forth in an effort to draw all of the iron to the magnet.
 Flip the bag over and look closely at the iron that is attracted to the magnet.
-You can slowly pull the magnet away from the bag to reveal the iron!
+You can slowly pull the magnet away from the bag to reveal the iron.

 It’s easy to suggest repeating the experiment with a $5 or a $10 bill, but don’t waste your money.
 A higher dollar amount doesn’t mean a higher iron content.